School of Science and Engineering

 Important: Below is an example of the topics or areas you may develop and work on during your studies.
 By no means is it a complete or required list as AIU programs do not follow a standardized curriculum.
 It is meant solely as a reference point and example.
 Want to learn more about the curriculum design at AIU?
 (Course and Curriculum)

-Core Courses and Topics in Renewable Energy:
+Research Topics in Renewable Energy:

 GREAT EDUCATORS HAVE ALWAYS KNOWN THAT LEARNING IS NOT SOMETHING THAT'S LIMITED TO THE CLASSROOMS, OR THAT SHOULD BE FORCIBLY UNDERTAKEN UNDER THE SUPERVISION OF TEACHERS.